RzoDev/ngx-cam-shoot/README.md

 ## Features

-- User interfaz friendly and easily to use
+- UI friendly and easily to use
 - FaceMode interactive (change from front to back)
 - Can use Flashlight feature (If the current camera device support)
 - Can use Zoom feature